-So let’s see how People Also Ask results evolved, and how you can research and optimize for PAA to increase your visibility in Google.
+So let’s see how People Also Ask results evolved, and how you can research and optimize for PAA to increase your SEO visibility in Google.

 People Also Ask boxes are a dynamic SERP feature, containing sets of questions related to the original search query.

 Most likely, you have seen one of these in search results before:

 Once a question is clicked, the box expands to display a text snippet with a brief answer to the question.
 It also shows the URL for the text source and a shortcut link for performing another Google search for that question.